Bravo Two Zero (novel): Plot

 While exfiltrating north-west towards the Syrian border, the patrol gets split into two groups while McNab attempts to contact an overhead Coalition fighter jet using a TACBE communicator.
 The patrol continues towards the border, hiding during the day and moving only at night to avoid detection.
 With the cold weather worsening and his remaining patrol members starting to suffer from hypothermia, McNab decides to hijack a civilian vehicle to drive the remaining distance to the frontier before the next morning.
 The group are discovered at a vehicle security checkpoint close to the border and run off into the desert after a brief exchange of gunfire.
-Several more skirmishes occur between the patrol and the Iraq military, before the patrol is split again and McNab ends up on his own.
+Several more skirmishes occur between the patrol and Iraq military units around the outskirts of Al-Karābilah, before the patrol is split again and McNab ends up on his own.
 With no ammunition remaining, and dawn fast approaching, McNab decides to hide under a bridge until the following night and then attempt to cross the border into Abu Kamal.

 McNab is caught by Iraqi military the following afternoon and taken to a local army camp, where he discovers fellow patrol member "Dinger" (a.k.a.
 Lance Corporal Ian Robert Pring) has also been captured.
 The two men are interrogated and beaten, before being handed over to Iraqi military intelligence and moved to a detention center on the outskirts of Baghdad.
 McNab and Dinger tell their captors a pre-prepared cover story that they are part of a Combat Search and Rescue team who got stranded after their helicopter made an emergency landing, however the Iraq's allege they are part of the commando team who engaged in the earlier firefight against the APCs.
 After several days of mistreatment, McNab decides to give a vague "confession" that they are part of a close observation platoon monitoring enemy movements on the Iraqi main supply route (MSR) between Baghdad and northwestern Iraq.
 Believing them, the intelligence agents move the men to Abu Ghraib prison, and they are eventually released soon after the end of the Gulf War.